tantikristanti/grobid-medical-report/README.md

 ## Training Data and Models Copyright

-This is a collaboration project between [INRIA](https://www.inria.fr/) and  [APHP](https://www.aphp.fr/).
-Thus, data and models are not possible to share publicly.
+This is a collaborative project between [INRIA](https://www.inria.fr/) and  [APHP](https://www.aphp.fr/) where data and models are not possible to share publicly.